Erika's Picks for Best Beginner Credit Cards

 - Approval requirements: Beginner credit cards have easier requirements than other cards, but you still may have to show proof of income or use a secured credit card until you’re able to meet them.

 When used strategically, credit cards can help you earn rewards to maximize your spending.
+Know your perks and use them.
+If your card offers free car rental insurance, purchase protection, or extended warranty, don’t be afraid to take advantage of these benefits!

-- Aim to keep your credit utilization (the amount of your available credit you’re using) below 30%.
+Aim to keep your credit utilization (the amount of available credit you’re using) below 30%.
 This is one of the biggest factors contributing to your credit score — the lower your utilization ratio, the more it helps your credit.

 Take a look at the eligibility requirements before you apply for a credit card.
 Some are designed for beginners who have limited or no credit history.
 See if you can pre-qualify before there’s a hard pull of your credit report.